 Kavli UK actively encourages all colleagues to identify and report any potential breaches of its Modern Slavery Policy and have mechanisms in place to increase the visibility of issues through the Stronger Together hotline and our own confidential colleague “Whistle B” website.
 Colleagues are made aware of the stringent measures to tackle slavery and human trafficking, as well as the consequences of failing to eradicate it from our business and supply chain.
 Kavli UK supports the principles of the Modern Slavery Act and its provisions around slavery, servitude, forced labour and human trafficking, including provision for the protection of victims.

 The business is continuing to look for ways to address modern slavery.
-In the last 12 months, a cross-functional group within the UK business has been assembled to place more significant focus on modern slavery in the workplace.
+A cross-functional group within the UK business has been assembled, to place more significant focus on modern slavery in the workplace, who meet bi-annually.
 This is so we can continue to learn and adapt to the impact modern slavery has on the industry.

 |Date Set||End Date||Commitment||Status||Comment|